 - 9.1 A member is free to resign his/her committee appointment at any time.
-(See also clause 6, "Responsibilities of Committee Members", p.
-8). - 9.2 In the absence of extenuating circumstances, a member's appointment can be terminated by the President of The Law Society of New South Wales if he/she has failed to attend three meetings and/or is regularly unable to complete allocated tasks (see clause 3.3, "Responsibilities of Committee Chairs", p.8). - 9.3 A committee member's appointment will be terminated by the President of The Law Society of New South Wales if his/her practising certificate is cancelled or suspended as a consequence of a regulatory issue.
+(See "Responsibilities of Committee Members"). - 9.2 In the absence of extenuating circumstances, a member's appointment can be terminated by the President of The Law Society of New South Wales if he/she has failed to attend three meetings and/or is regularly unable to complete allocated tasks (see clause 3.3, "Responsibilities of Committee Chairs").
+The President may terminate the appointment of a committee member at any time, including for a breach of the requirements of this Handbook. - 9.3 A committee member's appointment will be terminated by the President of The Law Society of New South Wales if his/her practising certificate is cancelled or suspended as a consequence of a regulatory issue.

-10. CPD Units
+CPD Units 10.

 10.1 Refer to Legal Profession Uniform Continuing Professional Development (Solicitors) Rules 2015.
 8.1.4 membership of a committee, taskforce or practice section of a professional association, designated local regulatory authority or the Law Council of Australia or of other committees, provided that the solicitor regularly attends its meetings, if the work performed on the committee, taskforce or practice section is of substantial significance to the practice of law and is reasonably likely to assist the solicitor's professional development.

-- 9.1 CPD unit means: - 9.1.3 in relation to a CPD activity referred to in rule 8.1.4, two hours of the activity. - 9.2 in calculating the relevant CPD units of CPD activity in respect of a CPD year, the total must not include: - 9.2.3 more than 3 CPD units of CPD activity referred to in rule 8.1.4.
+- 9.1 CPD unit means: - 9.1.3 in relation to a CPD activity referred to in rule 8.1.4, two hours of the activity. - in calculating the relevant CPD units of CPD activity in respect of a CPD year, the total must not include: - 9.2.3 more than 3 CPD units of CPD activity referred to in rule 8.1.4.